Pecan Pie Crescent Roll Coffee Cake

 Glazed Quick Pecan Pie Crescent Roll Coffee Cake

 Crescent rolls make an easy shortcut to all kinds of recipes.
-Don’t be embarrassed to use them because you feel the recipe isn’t quite ‘homemade’ when you do.
+Don’t be embarrassed to use them because you feel the recipe isn’t entirely ‘homemade’ when you do.
 I enjoy finding products and ingredients that save me time.

 I love the flavors of pecan pie and the Pecan Cobbler is one of my most popular recipes on Call Me PMc.